Signal (software): Features

 TextSecure allowed the user to set a passphrase that encrypted the local message database and the user's encryption keys.
 This did not encrypt the user's contact database or message timestamps.
 The Signal applications on Android and iOS can be locked with the phone's pin, passphrase, or biometric authentication.
-The user can define a "screen lock timeout" interval, providing an additional protection mechanism in case the phone is lost or stolen.
+The user can define a "screen lock timeout" interval, where Signal will re-encrypt the messages after a certain amount of time, providing an additional protection mechanism in case the phone is lost or stolen.

-Signal also allows users to set timers to messages.
-After a specified time interval, the messages will be deleted from both the sender's and the receivers' devices.
-The time interval can be between five seconds and one week long, and the timer begins for each recipient once they have read their copy of the message.
-The developers have stressed that this is meant to be "a collaborative feature for conversations where all participants want to automate minimalist data hygiene, not for situations where your contact is your adversary".
+Signal has a feature for scheduling messages.
+In addition, timers may be attached to messages to automatically delete the messages from both the sender's and the receivers' devices.
+The time period for keeping the message may be between five seconds and one week, and begins for each recipient once they have read their copy of the message.
+The developers stressed that this is meant to be "a collaborative feature for conversations where all participants want to automate minimal data hygiene, not for situations where the recipient is an adversary".

+Signal's app icon may be changed with a variety of colour themes for customization and to hide the app.
+The application name can also be customized.
+Messages can have effects like spoilers and italics, and users can add each other via QR code.

 Signal excludes users' messages from non-encrypted cloud backups by default.

-Signal allows users to automatically blur faces of people in photos to protect their identities.
+Signal allows users to automatically blur faces of people in photos to protect identities.

-Signal also includes a cryptocurrency wallet functionality that allows users to store, send and receive in-app payments.
+Signal includes a cryptocurrency wallet functionality for storing, sending and receiving in-app payments.
 Apart from certain regions and countries, the feature was enabled globally in November 2021.
 As of January 2022, the only supported payment method is MobileCoin.

+In February 2024, Signal added a username feature to the beta version of the app.
+This is a privacy feature that allows users to communicate with others without having to share their telephone number.